 Back to the death thing, I’m going to repeat myself in case my mention of puppies distracted you, YOU WILL DIE SOMEDAY.
 It may not be today, although it could be, it may not be tomorrow, although it could be, but you will die.
 Are you ready for that?
 I don’t mean in the spiritual, emotional, or religious sense.
 I mean, are you financially ready for that?
 Do you know what you want to be done with your remains?
 Does your family?
 Your best friend?
 Your partner?
 Do you have a Power of Attorney?
 What about an Executor?
 Did you know there are Death Doulas now who can help assist you or someone you love with their final plans?

 If you answered ‘yes’ to any of those questions, you are amazing.
 If you answered ‘no’, that’s OK too.
 You’re in luck, you can literally make a death plan right now.
+For starters, by choosing a prepaid funeral plan to make sure your family does not have to pay for any of the funeral expenses.
+You can even choose packages based on the service you wish to be provided at your funeral.
 (Be sure to check what your Country/State/Province needs in order to make any such death plans legal.
 Because I’m not an expert, I don’t even pretend to be one on the internet.)

 Death isn’t a fun subject.
 When I sat down and really thought about this article, I thought for sure my idea would be hated.
 Happily, Team Normal supported my morbid article with a ton of encouragement and love (naturally, because Team Normal is the best).